-One Hack Away From Trouble
+One Hack Away From Disaster

 In 2016 hardly a week passed without news of a data breach or cyberattack.
 It became clear that anyone could be a target, and companies both large and small found their data, assets and reputations at risk.
 In this climate of crisis it is no surprise that cybersecurity gained a new prominence.
 Needless to say, IT and other security professionals have been working tirelessly in this field for more than a decade; however, it is only in much more recent times that cybersecurity has been lifted from the trenches to the boardroom.